tenox7/wfm/README.md

 ![wfm screenshot](screenshot.png "WFM Screenshot")

-## Usage
+## No Bloat

-WFM is a standalone service with it's own web server.
+WFM is a standalone service with built-in web server.
 No need for Apache, Nginx, PHP, etc.
 It runs directly from `systemd`, `sysvinit`, `launchd`, `rc` or Docker.
 TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot.

 The binary is statically linked, fully self contained and has zero external dependencies.
-Icons are unicode emojis.
-No need for Python, PHP, SQL, JavaScript, Node or any other bloat.
+No images!
+All icons are unicode emojis.
+No JavaScript!

+No frameworks.
+No need for Python, PHP, SQL, NodeJS, JavaScript, Node or any other bloat.
 WFM outputs validated HTML 4.01 without JavaScript.
 It works on both modern and legacy web browsers going back to Internet Explorer 1.x and Netscape 3.x.